alex/what-happens-when/README.rst

 * The server goes to pull the content that corresponds with the request, in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
-* The server will parse the file according to the handler.
-For example, let's say that Google is running on PHP.
-The server will use PHP to interpret the index file, and catch the output.
+* The server parses the file according to the handler.
+If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.
-* The server will return the output, on the same request to the client.

 Behind the scenes of the Browser
 ----------------------------------

-Once the server supplies the resources (HTML, CSS, JS, Image, etc.,) to the browser it undergoes the below process:
+Once the server supplies the resources (HTML, CSS, JS, images, etc.) to the browser it undergoes the below process:

 * Parsing - HTML, CSS, JS